 Some commercial companies offer free EU coverage.

 How much does it cost?

 Cheap Czech Insurance PVZP, basic for 1 month - 700 CZK, comprehensive - starts from 2 000 CZK

 According to Czech immigration law, medical insurance should have a physical stamp of the agent on the contract and on the payment receipt.

 The period of the future visa depends on the period of duration of health insurance.
 Newborns are covered by mothers' insurance for the first 3 days and then they should have their own insurance.

 How to arrange the Insurance?

-Here you can find one online form for AXA or VZP applications.
+Here you can find one online form for PVZP applications.
 You just need to select the insurance company and type of insurance.
 You should just choose based on your purpose of staying in the Czech Republic and the number of months.